 - Routers, Switches and Hubs: A network connection supplied by the College is solely for the use of the individual subscriber assigned to that connection.
 Connections may not be shared among multiple users.
 Network services, wiring and other hardware may not be modified or tampered with in any way.
 This includes attempting to extend the network beyond the area of its intended use (for example: installing a hub or sharing connections).
 This includes but is not limited to a wireless access point (WAP), wireless routers, a computer with network sharing turned on, as well as hardware routers, switches or hubs.
 Users are allowed one device connected to the network.
 Connecting devices through personal switches, hubs, access points, etc. is not allowed.

 - File Sharing: The sharing and downloading of files (through peer-to-peer (P2P), windows shares, FTP etc.) is not permitted on the Brevard College network.

 - Unauthorized Access: As a user you have access to your network drive, your webspace, apps drive, email and the Internet.
 Users are not authorized to access any other computer, file or device without the expressed written permission of the Network Manager.
 This includes, but is not limited to, accessing, modifying or deleting files that do not belong to you, accessing servers and accessing networking hardware.

-- Illegal Activities: Any activity deemed illegal by local, state, federal or international law is prohibited on the network, including, but not limited to, such practices as fraud, harassment, software piracy and copyright infringement.
+- Illegal Activities: Any activity deemed illegal by local, state, federal or international law is prohibited on the network, including, but not limited to, such practices as fraud, harassment, pornography, software piracy and copyright infringement.
 In addition, IP spoofing, packet sniffing, virus distribution or any activity that disrupts the network are violations of Brevard College computer abuse policies.